 The Federal Radionavigation Plan (FRP) is the official source of positioning, navigation, and timing (PNT) policy and planning for the Federal Government.
 It is required by the National Defense Authorization Act for Fiscal Year 1998, as published under Title 10 United States Code, Section 2281, paragraph (c) (10 USC 2281(c)).
-The FRP is prepared jointly by the Departments of Defense (DoD), Homeland Security (DHS), and Transportation (DOT), with the assistance of other government agencies.
-The FRP reflects the policy and planning for present and future federally provided PNT systems, covering common-use PNT systems (i.e., systems used by both civil and military sectors).
-Systems used exclusively by the military are covered in the Chairman, Joint Chiefs of Staff Instruction 6130.01D, the DoD Master Positioning, Navigation, and Timing Plan (MPNTP).
+The FRP is prepared jointly by the Departments of Defense (DoD), Homeland Security (DHS), and Transportation (DOT), with the assistance of other government agencies and published not less than every two years.
+This 2014 edition of the FRP reflects the policy and planning for present and future federally provided PNT systems, covering common-use PNT systems (i.e., systems used by both civil and military sectors).
+Exclusively military systems and policies are covered in the current version of the Chairman, Joint Chiefs of Staff Instruction 6130.01, the DoD Master Positioning, Navigation, and Timing Plan (MPNTP).

-The FRP contains chapters covering Roles and Responsibilities, Policy, PNT User Requirements, Operating Plans, and the National PNT Architecture, as well as appendices covering System Parameters and Descriptions, PNT Information Services, and Geodetic Reference Systems and Datums.
+The FRP contains chapters covering Roles and Responsibilities, Policy, representative PNT User Requirements, Operating Plans, and the National PNT Architecture, as well as appendices covering System Parameters and Descriptions, PNT Information Services, and Geodetic Reference Systems and Datums.
 It is updated biennially, allowing more efficient and responsive updates of policy and planning information.
-The 2012 edition is the most recent version of the FRP.
+Your suggestions for the improvement of future editions are welcomed.
+The 2014 edition is the most recent version of the FRP.

 The continued operation, maintenance, and upgrade of our Federal navigation infrastructure must ensure a robust mix of systems based on analyses of the capabilities, requirements, benefits, costs, and risks associated with the various options.
 Currently, a dependable but aging array of ground-based systems and technologies exists in parallel with state of the art satellite navigation systems.
 As worldwide use of GPS and its augmentations has increased, so too has the need to protect our transportation infrastructure against the interruption or loss of signals from GPS.